rotblauer/go-gogs-cli/README.md

 $ gogs repo destroy irstacks/my-other-exterminable-repo
 ```

 The [Gogs Client API](https://github.com/gogits/go-gogs-client) makes a bunch of endpoints and methods accessible for Users, Organizations, Issues, Admins, and so forth.
 Myself, I mostly just want to be able to create and destroy fanatically.
-If you would :love: something and are unable to help yourself, let me know by opening an issue.
+If you would :heart: something and are unable to help yourself, let me know by opening an issue.

 ## Help out.
 Please do!